docker/docs/content/engine/install/raspberry-pi-os.md

 ### OS requirements

-The following OS versions are supported:
+To install Docker Engine, you need one of the following OS versions:

 - 32-bit Raspberry Pi OS Bookworm 12 (stable)
 - 32-bit Raspberry Pi OS Bullseye 11 (oldstable)

 ### Uninstall old versions

-Before you can install Docker Engine, you must first make sure that any conflicting packages are uninstalled.
+Before you can install Docker Engine, you need to uninstall any conflicting packages.

 Distro maintainers provide an unofficial distributions of Docker packages in APT.
 You must uninstall these packages before you can install the official